Updated May 18, 2023

 - Cognito for single sign-on integration with mobile apps.

-- Mobile Analytics for mobile data analysis
+- Mobile Analytics for mobile data analysis.

 7. Security, Identity, and Compliance

-For managing permission, access restrictions, Security management, Threat detection, we can use different services in this domain.
+For managing permission, access restrictions, Security management, and Threat detection, we can use different services in this domain.

 - Identity and Access Management (IAM) allows you to create, manage and give different access to different users.

-- Inspector to search vulnerabilities on our virtual machines
+- Inspector to search vulnerabilities on our virtual machines.

 - Web Application Firewall (WAF) to protect from common attacks like XSS, SQL Injection, etc.